kusdhruvUpennGit/NSYNC_project_website/README.md

 <p>The goals for this project have been revised to reflect updates in the hardware and functionality.
 Initially, the project intended to use ESP32 and ATmega328PB microcontrollers; however, the implementation now employs Pololu 3pi robots equipped with ATmega328P microcontrollers.
 The revised goals are as follows:</p>

-    1. Wireless Control: Enable seamless control of the robots using XBee RF modules for wireless communication.
+1. Wireless Control: Enable seamless control of the robots using XBee RF modules for wireless communication.<br>
-    2. Synchronized Bot Operations: Develop a two-bot system capable of executing synchronized tasks based on user inputs, including moving forward, backward, rotation, or line-following.
+2. Synchronized Bot Operations: Develop a two-bot system capable of executing synchronized tasks based on user inputs, including moving forward, backward, rotation, or line-following.<br>
-    3. Battery Monitoring: Integrate real-time monitoring of each bot's battery level to ensure operational efficiency.
+3. Battery Monitoring: Integrate real-time monitoring of each bot's battery level to ensure operational efficiency.<br>
-    4. Low Battery Alert and Task Reallocation: Implement a system where a buzzer alerts when a bot’s battery is low, causing the bot to stop its wheels after a few seconds and reassign its tasks to the other bot to maintain uninterrupted operation.
+4. Low Battery Alert and Task Reallocation: Implement a system where a buzzer alerts when a bot’s battery is low, causing the bot to stop its wheels after a few seconds and reassign its tasks to the other bot to maintain uninterrupted operation.<br>

 ## 4. Block Diagram